semaphoreci/semaphore/docs/docs/using-semaphore/organizations.md

 </Steps>

-The new group starts with the [member](./rbac#org-member) role.
+The new group has the [member](./rbac#org-member) role by default.
 You can change it by pressing the **Modify Role** button and selecting a different role.

 You can also define [custom organization roles](#custom) if none of the pre-defined roles suit your needs.